converspace/otxt/README.md

     * But requires adding recipients to ones contact before sending a msg.
 * Support in-reply-to for better conversations.
 * Security via HTTPS.
-    * Where HTTPS is not available, use delegated HTTPS endpoints. (see below)